mapbiomas-brazil/urban-infrastructure/README.md

 Code: **[spatial_filter-2.js](spatial_filter-2.js)**

 merge_collections.jsThe results from each spatial filter are saved in an image Collection that you can specify.
-However, It is important to consider an asset that you can save all the images to the nexts steps.
-You need to create this collection in advance then you can save the images there.
+However, It is important to create an empty asset where you will save the images that will be created in the nexts steps.
 If it is the case, you can also merge different collections using a ‘merge_collection.js’ code as we have done:

 Code: **[merge_collections.js](merge_collections.js)**

 In this script, the addresses of image collections used in the spatial filters in the variables img1 and img2 are indicated.
 Then the script will join the products of each spatial filter iterating by year. <br/>
 The result is an image collection containing large and small municipalities.
-This product will be submitted to the temporal filter
+This product will be submitted to the temporal filter. <br/>

 ## Start temporal filter
 The temporal filter consists of a method to improve classification consistency over the years.
-We developed an array of simple codes applied in a stepwise sense.
+We developed a set of simple codes applied in a stepwise sense.
 Each of them operates according to results obtained from the previous one.
 We encourage you to consider accessing the ATBD documentation to clarify the kernel concept adopted here.
 The main points of the code are explained in Table 5. <br/>

-Both the input asset and export image address have to be adjusted to each user and team.
+Both the input asset and the address of the exported images have to be set up into code..
 In general terms, the images from each step result are saved in an Image Collection named as:

 String(year) + '-grN_V',  <br/>
-where gr = ‘general rule’, N = temporal filter order, and V=version.
+where gr = ‘general rule’, N = temporal filter order, and V=version. <br/>

 The same Image Collection is used to save all images from TF results.
 For each case, a list of years is considered as ‘initial years’, ‘mid years’ and ‘last years’.
-This segmentation is necessary to enable specific consistency rules.
+This segmentation is necessary to enable specific consistency rules. <br/>

 _Table 5 - Temporal filters._
 |Codes| Main points of the code|